0chain/zwalletcli/README.md

 | --------- | -------- | ----------------------------- | ------- | ---------------------- |
 | `--hash`  | Yes      | Hash of transaction to verify |         | valid transaction hash |

-Note: Not all `zwallet` commands (e.g., `send`) prints the transaction hash created.
+Note: Not all `zwallet` commands (e.g, `send`) prints the transaction hash created.
 To see more details printed, including the hashes, use `--verbose` global parameter.

 ![Verify transaction confirmation](docs/verify.png "Verify transaction confirmation")